Dick designed the

 Tommy

-He left Tommy in charge a lot, left him with signed blank cheques to pay bills - trust.
+He left Tommy in charge a lot, left him with signed blank cheques to pay bills - lot of trust.

 Some of Donnelly's